rehierl/node-tree-outliner/3-4-0-design-6.md

 only.

 **CLARIFICATION**
-A parent section always has at least one content node (i.e. never empty).
+A parent section always has at least one content node.

 That is, because a parent section can only be a parent section, if it contains at least one inner section.
 As such, a parent section always contains at least